kanishka-linux/vinanti/README.md

 ### Is there any other advantage?

-No. Its only advantage is, easy to use api without knowing anything about async feature of python.
-Featurewise, it may not be rich compared to other HTTP clients, at the moment, in other areas.
+No. Featurewise, it might not be rich compared to other HTTP clients, at the moment.
+Its only advantage is, easy to use api which doesn't require knowing anything about async feature of python at the user level.
+Possibly, it will try to add many other features in future.
+But currently its main focus is to explore/experiment whether it is possible to build api's to async libraries without users having to deal with async related code/syntax themselves.

 ### How async is achieved?

+There are two ways to achieve it in this library.

 1. **Using concurrent.futures:** This is default mode and doesn't require any dependency.
 Concurrency can be achieved using both threads or processes.
 It uses python's default urllib.request module for fetching web resources.
-Good for small number of async requests.
+It can be called pseudo async, mostly good for small number of async requests.

-2. **Using aiohttp:** Using aiohttp as backend, real async can be achieved.
+2. **Using aiohttp:** Using aiohttp as backend, **real async** can be achieved.
 Users need to install aiohttp using command:

         $ (sudo) pip/pip3 install aiohttp